rleber/bun/doc/file_format/file_format.md

 All files were stored in tape archives.
 The tape archives were created in "blocks", with each block corresponding to a "link" of data.
 (Once again, a link is 12 "llinks", each of which is 320 36-bit words.)
-Each llink in the file has a "preamble", which contains general information about the archived file: its name, format, description, owner, etc.
+Each block in the file has a "preamble", which contains general information about the archived file: its name, format, description, owner, etc. This information is repeated in each block of the file.
 - Word 0:       This word is the Block Control Word (BCW) for the link.
 Its upper half-word contains the sequence number of the link (starting at sequence number 1).
 The lower half-word contains the size of the link in words, excluding the BCW.